pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

 the request or not. we can parse the string using the `URL` class, then check if the `URL` instance's hostname ends with `"ycombinator.com"`.

-the `URL` class constructor could throw an error if it is passed a string that isn't a valid url containing a protocol and a hostname. in the case that the url cannot be parsed, we'll just check if the string contains `"ycombinator.com"`. we could probably just check if the string contains `"ycombinator.com"` instead of trying to parse it using the `URL` class, but i have to make up for years of pretending that classes don't exist, so we'll give `URL` a fair shot before falling back to the "good enough" method.
+the `URL` class constructor could throw a `TypeError` if it is passed a string that isn't a valid url containing a protocol and a hostname. in the case that the url cannot be parsed, we'll just check if the string contains `"ycombinator.com"`. we could probably just check if the string contains `"ycombinator.com"` instead of trying to parse it using the `URL` class first, but i have to make up for years of pretending that classes don't exist, so we'll give `URL` a fair shot before falling back to the "good enough" method.

 ```typescript
 export default function handler(request: Request): Response | undefined {